javimox/helm-charts/README.md

   * To mitigate risk you may wish to limit the token to a single project by creating a [machine user](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users)
   * Please note the personal access token is required because of an [Actions bug](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/m-p/31266/highlight/true#M743), and will hopefully be unnecessary in the future

-### Steps

-The above [prerequisites](#prerequisites) _must_ be complete before the steps below, or your charts' initial versions won't be released.

-1. Use the `master` branch for all of the below, if you wish to use the Actions workflow files as-is
-1. Copy the `.github/workflows` files from this project to yours
-1. Add your charts to a parent directory in the project (`/charts` is most straightforward, as it's the default.
-To change this see [helm/chart-testing > configuration > chart-dirs](https://github.com/helm/chart-testing#configuration))
-1. Optional: To list your charts repo publicly on the [Helm Hub](https://hub.helm.sh), see [Helm Hub > How To Add Your Helm Charts](https://github.com/helm/hub#how-to-add-your-helm-charts)

 ### Results

-* The [Lint and Test Charts](/.github/workflows/lint-test.yaml) workflow uses [@helm/kind-action](https://www.github.com/helm/kind-action) GitHub Action to spin up a [kind](https://kind.sigs.k8s.io/) Kubernetes cluster, and [@helm/chart-testing-action](https://www.github.com/helm/chart-testing-action) to lint and test your charts on every Pull Request and push
+* The [Lint and Test Charts](/.github/workflows/lint-test.yaml) workflow uses [@helm/kind-action](https://www.github.com/helm/kind-action) GitHub Action to spin up a [kind](https://kind.sigs.k8s.io/) Kubernetes cluster, and [@helm/chart-testing-action](https://www.github.com/helm/chart-testing-action) to lint and test the charts on every Pull Request and push
-* The [Release Charts](/.github/workflows/release.yaml) workflow uses [@helm/chart-releaser-action](https://www.github.com/helm/chart-releaser-action) to turn your GitHub project into a self-hosted Helm chart repo.
-It does this – during every push to `master` – by checking each chart in your project, and whenever there's a new chart version, creates a corresponding [GitHub release](https://help.github.com/en/github/administering-a-repository/about-releases) named for the chart version, adds Helm chart artifacts to the release, and creates or updates an `index.yaml` file with metadata about those releases, which is then hosted on GitHub Pages
+* The [Release Charts](/.github/workflows/release.yaml) workflow uses [@helm/chart-releaser-action](https://www.github.com/helm/chart-releaser-action) to turn this GitHub project into a self-hosted Helm chart repo.
+It does this – during every push to `master` – by checking each chart in this project, and whenever there's a new chart version, creates a corresponding [GitHub release](https://help.github.com/en/github/administering-a-repository/about-releases) named for the chart version, adds Helm chart artifacts to the release, and creates or updates an `index.yaml` file with metadata about those releases, which is then hosted on GitHub Pages

-* You should now be able to add your charts repo with `helm repo add <owner> https://<owner>.github.io/<project>`
+## Credits

+* [Lint and Test Charts](https://github.com/helm/charts-repo-actions-demo.git